 - Plans to be on campus during any period in which there are no classes, but during which the Residence Halls are open.

 - Shares rotating on-duty responsibilities with other Residence Life Staff.

 REQUIRED QUALIFICATIONS AND EDUCATIONAL/EXPERIENCE

-- Must be attending the Bluefield College Graduate Program.
+- Must be attending the Bluefield University Graduate Program.

 - Experience with occupancy management, training others, supervision, assessment, goal setting, and accomplishment.

-- Must understand the stated mission of the college and understand how the promotion and sustaining of a Christian community at the college is an essential component.
+- Must understand the stated mission of the University and understand how the promotion and sustaining of a Christian community at the University is an essential component.

 - Demonstrated success building relationships, programs, and services between diverse internal constituencies.

 KNOWLEDGE, SKILLS, ABILITIES, AND EDUCATION/EXPERIENCE

 - Basic computer knowledge (MS Word, MS Outlook, MS Excel).